invesdwin/invesdwin-context-python/README.md

 ```
 Though as always you should measure the performance for your use cases and scripts before deciding on a specific solution.
 Also be aware that [CPython extensions might not be fully compatible with PyPy](http://pypy.org/compat.html).

-## Avoiding invesdwin-context Bootstrap
+## Avoiding Bootstrap

-If you want to use this project without the overhead of having to initialize a invesdwin-context bootstrap with its spring-context and module configuration, you can disable the bootstrap with the following code before using any scripts:
+If you want to use this project without the overhead of having to initialize a [invesdwin-context](https://github.com/subes/invesdwin-context) bootstrap with its spring-context and module configuration, you can disable the bootstrap with the following code before using any scripts:

 ```java
 de.invesdwin.context.PlatformInitializerProperties.setAllowed(false);